 HOW TO APPLY:

 Each creative is chosen following an open call, based on their application and proposal on the location and theme announced.
-Artists are chosen no later than one month prior to each residency, giving adequate time to independently and cooperatively research the chosen location and to prepare supplies/materials.
+Artists are chosen no later than one month prior to each residency, giving adequate time to independently and cooperatively research the chosen location and prepare supplies/materials.

 Geoffrey HolstadOjai, California

-Geoffrey Holstad is a native northwoods plein air graphic designer, illustrator, and citizen meteorologist.
+Geoffrey Holstad is a creative director, plein air graphic designer, illustrator, and citizen meteorologist.
 He currently daylights as an Apparel Graphic Designer at Patagonia.
-He loves a strong work ethic, folk traditions, craft, weather, and the camaraderie right before the frostbite takes hold.
+He loves a strong work ethic, bad coffee, folk traditions, craft, weather, and the camaraderie right before the frostbite takes hold.
 That air is straight from Canada.

 Ryan Greaves Grand Rapids, Michigan